poppy-project/poppy-docs/en/installation/install-a-poppy-board.md

 # Install a Poppy board

-> **Warning** Warning: this chapter is only for people who want to create from scratch a Raspberry Pi or an Odroid system image. **It is strongly advised** to simply [burn a pre-made system image on your robot](burn-an-image-file.md).
+> **Warning** Warning: this chapter is only for people who want to create from scratch a Raspberry Pi system image. **It is strongly advised** to simply [flash a ready-to-go system image on your robot](burn-an-image-file.md).

-To install a Poppy board, we start from a vanilla distribution (Debian or Ubuntu), remove some useless stuff and launch some scripts.

 **Keep in mind that our install scripts are not written for end users: it is not well maintained and there is almost no error messages.** If you encounter issues with these scripts, you can post a message in the [support section](https://forum.poppy-project.org/c/support) of the forums.